Oil & Gas Engineering Services

-It’s a defining era for the Oil & Gas industry, where safety, efficiency, and performance are more important than ever.
-With evolving regulatory pressures, aging infrastructure, and demand for faster project execution, energy companies are turning to simulation and digital validation to reduce risk and improve decision-making.
+This is a defining era for the oil and gas industry, where safety, efficiency, and asset performance are more important than ever.
+With evolving regulatory pressure, aging infrastructure, and demand for faster project execution, operators and EPC teams are increasingly using simulation and digital validation to reduce engineering risk and improve decision-making.

-At ENA2, we support upstream, midstream, and downstream operators with high-fidelity simulation and code-compliant design validation.
-From pipe stress analysis and pressure vessel design to fitness-for-service assessments and slug flow modeling, our services help ensure structural integrity, operational safety, and regulatory readiness.
+At ENA2, we support upstream, midstream, and downstream operators with oil and gas engineering services focused on simulation, code-compliant design validation, and asset integrity.
+From pipe stress analysis and pressure vessel analysis to fitness-for-service (FFS) assessments and slug flow analysis, our services help improve structural integrity, operational safety, and regulatory readiness.

 WHAT WE DO

-At ENA2, we deliver engineering solutions that help the Oil & Gas industry design, validate, and maintain safe, efficient, and code-compliant systems across upstream, midstream, and downstream operations.
-From new facility development to aging asset evaluation, our services reduce risk, improve equipment reliability, and support regulatory compliance.
+At ENA2, we deliver oil and gas engineering services that help clients design, validate, and maintain safe, efficient, and code-compliant systems across upstream, midstream, and downstream operations.
+From new facility development to aging asset evaluation, our services help reduce risk, improve equipment reliability, and support regulatory compliance.

-We provide advanced Pipe Stress Analysis based on ASME B31.1, B31.3, and CSA Z662 to assess piping flexibility and nozzle loads.
-Our Static and Dynamic Structural FEA evaluates equipment supports, platforms, and skids under operational, wind, seismic, and transportation loads.
-Using validated WRC 107/297 and API 610/617 methods, we perform precise Nozzle Load Evaluations.
+We provide advanced pipe stress analysis based on ASME B31.1, ASME B31.3, and CSA Z662 to assess piping flexibility, thermal expansion, support loads, and nozzle loads.
+Our static and dynamic Structural Finite Element Analysis (FEA) evaluates equipment supports, platforms, and skids under operating, wind, seismic, and transportation loads.
+Using WRC 107/297 and applicable API methods, we also perform nozzle load evaluations for pressure vessels, piping systems, and rotating equipment.

-Our expertise includes Fitness-for-Service (FFS) assessments per API 579 to assess local metal loss, cracks, or deformations—ensuring safe continued operation of in-service pressure systems.
-For pressure equipment, we offer vessel and heat exchanger validation per ASME Sec VIII Div 1 & 2.
+Our expertise includes Fitness-for-Service (FFS) assessments per API 579 to evaluate local metal loss, dents, cracks, bulges, and deformations in in-service pressure systems.
+For pressure equipment, we provide pressure vessel and heat exchanger analysis in accordance with ASME Section VIII Division 1 and Division 2 to support safe operation, code compliance, and design validation.

-In flow simulation, we address operational hazards through slug flow and surge analysis using CFD-based tools.
-And for lifting, transport, and modularized installation, we assess skid and base frame structures for strength and stability under dynamic loads.
+In flow simulation, we address operational hazards through slug flow analysis, surge analysis, and Computational Fluid Dynamics (CFD)-based evaluation of transient flow behavior.
+For lifting, transport, and modularized installation, we assess skid and base frame structures for strength, stiffness, and stability under dynamic loads.

 HOW WE DO IT

-At ENA2, our engineering approach blends code expertise, simulation accuracy, and industry experience to solve real-world oil and gas challenges.
-We begin by aligning with your mechanical design, process safety, and operational requirements.
+At ENA2, our engineering approach combines code expertise, simulation accuracy, and industry experience to solve real-world oil and gas challenges.
+We begin by aligning with your mechanical design, process safety, operating conditions, and project requirements.

-We use advanced FEA tools to simulate structural behavior under static, dynamic, and seismic conditions—validating platforms, vessel supports, and equipment bases.
-Our pipe stress engineers evaluate loads across thermal cycles, dead weight, pressure, and equipment interactions—ensuring all systems conform to ASME and CSA standards.
+We use advanced Structural Finite Element Analysis (FEA) tools to simulate structural behavior under static, dynamic, thermal, and seismic conditions, validating platforms, vessel supports, equipment bases, and skid structures.
+Our pipe stress engineers evaluate thermal expansion, dead weight, pressure, occasional loads, and equipment interactions to help ensure compliance with ASME and CSA standards.

-For in-service assets, we perform Fitness-for-Service (FFS) assessments to determine remaining life and ensure continued safe operation.
-Our FFS work includes dent analysis, local thinning, crack assessment, and RSF evaluations based on API 579 methodology.
+For in-service assets, we perform Fitness-for-Service (FFS) assessments to help determine remaining life and support continued safe operation.
+Our FFS work includes dent analysis, local thinning assessment, crack evaluation, bulge assessment, and Remaining Strength Factor (RSF) calculations based on API 579 methodology.

-Our fluid specialists conduct slug flow and surge simulations, helping operators prevent water hammer, vibration, or line failure under transient conditions.
-We also collaborate with project teams to verify modular skid packages—reviewing lifting points, transport conditions, and frame stiffness.
+Our fluid specialists conduct slug flow analysis, surge analysis, and transient flow simulation to help operators reduce the risk of water hammer, vibration, and line failure under upset or changing operating conditions.
+We also collaborate with project teams to verify modular skid packages by reviewing lifting points, transport conditions, and frame stiffness.

-Asset degradation is inevitable—but unexpected failures don’t have to be.
-As equipment in oil, gas, and industrial facilities ages, operators face growing pressure to make informed decisions about repair, replacement, or continued service.
+Asset degradation is inevitable, but unexpected failures do not have to be.
+As equipment in oil and gas facilities ages, operators face increasing pressure to make informed decisions about repair, replacement, rerating, or continued service.

-At ENA2, we deliver Fitness-for-Service (FFS) assessments in accordance with API 579, helping clients evaluate flaws like local metal loss, dents, bulges, cracks, and corrosion.
-Our Level 1, 2, and 3 evaluations provide reliable insights into remaining life, structural margins, and safe operating limits—all without requiring full system replacement.
+At ENA2, we deliver Fitness-for-Service (FFS) assessments in accordance with API 579, helping clients evaluate local metal loss, dents, bulges, cracks, corrosion, and other damage mechanisms in pressure equipment and piping systems.
+Our Level 1, Level 2, and Level 3 evaluations provide insight into remaining life, structural margins, and safe operating limits without requiring unnecessary full system replacement.

 Whether it’s a pressure vessel, pipe, nozzle, or tank, our simulations and code calculations empower asset owners to defer costly shutdowns, plan proactive maintenance, and remain compliant with safety standards.